Nerajno/Background--Color-Changer/README.md

 - [?]
 One branch per feature build ( feature, production, development).
 - [x] User should be able to enter color names and the background gets changes.

+## Todo
+- [ ] Make text to fit input content in text box.
+- [ ] Inverse the color of the font for the color code and the hex code.

 ## User Stories - Moonshot
 - [ ] Show the Netlify build badges.
 - [ ] User should be able to put in hex color codes - long and have the background change color.
 - [ ] User should be able to put in hex codes codes - short and have the background color change.

 ## Resources
 - [ ] https://css-tricks.com/converting-color-spaces-in-javascript/